 The ground floor has slate flooring throughout and has underfloor heating.
 The living room also has a wood-burning stove - logs are available from the owners

 On the first floor are two bedrooms each with a modern en-suite shower-room.
-Bath towels are provided.
+Extra large Egyptian cotton bath towels are provided.
 We do ask guests to provide their own beach towels.